Terminating or assigning a lease agreement

 - secondary residences;

-- premises that are separate from a main dwelling (such as a garage not attached to a house);
+- premises that belong to but are separate from a main residential property (dwelling) – such as a garage that is not attached to a house;

 - hotel rooms;

-- furnished or unfurnished dwellings in special accommodation facilities (old people's homes, integrated centres for the elderly, geriatric centres, centres for the disabled, etc.);
+- furnished or unfurnished dwellings in special accommodation facilities (old people's homes, integrated centres for the elderly, etc.);

-- furnished or unfurnished dwellings made available to natural persons as part of a social assistance programme implemented by a commune, an association of communes, a non-profit association or a foundation involved in the field of housing.
+- furnished or unfurnished dwellings made available to natural persons as part of a social assistance programme implemented by a commune, an association of communes, etc.

 How to proceed